MeetMagentoAcademy/magento2-training-resources/administration/part2.md

       * Go to catalog
       * Click on "Add product"
       * Choose a type of product
-      * Choose artibute set
+      * Choose attribute set
       * Add all needed information: name, sku, price
       * Find a tab "Configurations"
-      * Choose artibute from the list( in this case we choose "color")
+      * Choose attribute from the list( in this case we choose "color")
-      * Choose values of atribute
+      * Choose values of attribute
       * Add images for each color
       * Add price for each color
       * Add stock value for each color